 Niagara University has three graduate divisions: Arts and Sciences, Business Administration and Education.
 The Graduate Division of Arts and Sciences offers a program leading to an M.S. in criminal justice administration and an M.A. in interdisciplinary studies.
-The Graduate Division of Business Administration offers programs leading to a general management MBA; an MBA degree with concentrations in accounting, finance, strategic marketing, strategic management, international business, or human resource management; and an MBA in professional accountancy.
-The Graduate Division of Education offers programs leading to an M.A. and M.S. in education in foundations of teaching, literacy instruction, special education, school counseling, educational leadership (building and district leader), school business leadership, early childhood and childhood education, and middle childhood and adolescence education: and the advanced certificate in educational leadership (district, building or business), school counseling (for New York state certification).
+The Graduate Division of Business Administration offers programs leading to a general management MBA; an MBA degree with concentrations in accounting, finance, strategic marketing, strategic management, international business, healthcare administration or human resource management; an MBA in professional accountancy; and an MBA/M.S. in school district business leader.
+The Graduate Division of Education offers programs leading to an M.A. and M.S. in education in foundations of teaching (math, science and technology), literacy instruction, special education, school counseling, educational leadership (building and district leader), school business leadership, early childhood and childhood education, and middle childhood and adolescence education; and the advanced certificate in educational leadership (district, building or business), school counseling (for New York state certification).
 The College of Education also offers an M.S. degree and advanced certificate in mental health counseling and school psychology.